mattang687/mark-it/README.md

 You can also open the popup by pressing `Ctrl + Shift + F` or clicking the toolbar icon.
 The popup will default to Edit mode.

-To switch between View and Edit mode, press `Ctrl + Shift + Space`, or click on the colored mode switch button.
+To switch between View and Edit mode, press `Ctrl + Space`, or click on the colored mode switch button.

 When you stop typing, your notes are saved automatically, and all instances of your notes are updated.